EURO GOVT-Bunds rise on worries over bailout fund

 Europe's bailout fund.

 Euro zone leaders agreed on Oct.
-26 to scale up the EU
+26 to scale up the fund,

 "Merkel said hardly any countries in the G20 had said they